resim-ai/open-core/docs/resim/metrics/metrics_builds.md

 ## Job Mode vs Batch Mode

-Metrics Builds have two modes, both of which are implemented within the same single metrics build.
+Metrics Builds have three modes, two of which must implemented within the same metrics build.

 1. [job mode](#job-mode-computation) - in this mode, we compute metrics associated with a single job, based off output data from the job.
 2. [batch mode](#batch-mode-computation) - in this mode, we compute metrics associated with a batch of jobs, based off output metrics data from `job mode`.